2. How we use your personal data

 (f) Start using misuse of software or theme or module or product or service provided by us.

-(g) Asking for more support and not compile support terms.
+(g) Asking for more support and not compiling support terms.

 This license shall automatically terminate if you violate any of these restrictions and may be terminated by us at any time.
 Upon terminating your viewing of these materials or upon the termination of this license, you must destroy any downloaded materials in your possession whether in electronic or printed format.